“How I paid off $20,000 in student loans working part-time…in just 8 months!”

 I went to Amazon and bought myself a copy of Turbo Tax (the version that supported 1099).
 It took a few hours but I fumbled my way through it the best I could; I knew the basics behind a W2 vs 1099 since my mom had dealt with something similar.
 But still, I was expecting a large tax bill for myself.
 Maybe I did it wrong but I only owed $1600 to federal which was great because when the second stipend paid out, I was at a surplus.

 So I basically ended my first ever year out of college from -$20,000 in debt to about +$5000 net worth.

 It turns out I didn’t even need to file myself.
-My parents told me later they an accountant friend who would have done it for me for free (he ran a non-profit to help poor people with their taxes.)
+My parents told me later they had an accountant friend who would have done it for me for free (he ran a non-profit to help poor people with their taxes.)

-This was not a miracle or a feel good story.
+This was not a miracle or a feel-good story.
 This was as tedious to read as it was for me to write!
 My experience was just a regular GRIND.
-An uneventful 12 month grind.
+An uneventful grind.